Sultanate of Brunei (1368–1888): Pre-sultanate history

 A renegade group from the kingdom of Funan in Cambodia found themselves in Borneo after escaping the Khmer invasion, which is where Brunei's historical roots lie.
 In honor of its ruler, Raja Kamrun, the early Arab explorers called this new country Kamrun.
 This name changed throughout time to become Muja, Zabaj, and finally Brunei.
-The history of the area was also impacted by Srivijaya, from which rulers and their supporters fled to Brunei after Raja Sailendra conquered it.
-When these migrants took over Kamrun, the native population was forced to flee into the interior, which may have resulted in the rise of the Murut and Bisaya peoples.
+The history of the area was also affected by Srivijaya, from which rulers and their supporters fled to Brunei after Raja Sailendra conquered it.
+When these migrants took over Kamrun, the native population was forced to flee into the interior, which may have resulted in the rise of the Lun Bawang and Bisaya peoples.

 The national history of Brunei alleges that Brunei is an ancient kingdom located in the Malay Archipelago, alongside other historical kingdoms such as Palembang Tua, Tarumanagara, Perlak, Pasai, Malacca, Gersik, and Demak.

 During the Song dynasty, a polity in western Borneo called Boni was noted as a large and powerful state, ruling over 14 regions and boasting 100 warships.
-The people were known for their bravery in battle, wielding swords and spears, and wearing armor made of copper for protection against enemy attacks.
+The people were known for their bravery in battle, wielding swords and spears, and wearing armour made of copper for protection against enemy attacks.

 Rice cultivation was the main source of income for the people of Brunei, whose land was said to be extremely productive.
 Some also fished and reared chickens and goats.
 In addition to many other handicrafts, the ladies were adept at weaving fabric, creating mats, and constructing baskets.
 The capital of Brunei, which had around 10,000 residents, was encircled by wooden defences.
 Like the people's dwellings, the royal palace was covered with nipa palm leaves.

 In 977, a Chinese merchant of Arab descent named P'u-lu-shieh (Fairuz Shah) arrived in Brunei for trade, receiving a warm welcome from the king and the local populace.
 Upon his return to China, the King requested P'u-lu-shieh to escort his envoy to the Chinese Emperor.
 P'u-lu-shieh agreed, and the royal delegation was led by Abu Ali (Pu Ya Li), Syeikh Noh (Shih-Nu), and Qadi Kasim (Koh-shin).
 They brought letters and gifts for the emperor, including 100 turtle shells, camphor, five pieces of agarwood, three trays of sandalwood, raksamala wood, and six elephant tusks.
-The letter included three main points: to inform the Emperor about P'u-lu-shieh’s arrival in Brunei and his assistance in repairing the damaged ship; to send envoys to the Emperor as representatives, offering gifts on behalf of the king; and to request the Emperor's assistance in notifying the Champa government to ensure the safety of Brunei's ships stranded there due to storms.
+The letter included three main points: to inform the Emperor about P'u-lu-shieh's arrival in Brunei and his assistance in repairing the damaged ship; to send envoys to the Emperor as representatives, offering gifts on behalf of the king; and to request the Emperor's assistance in notifying the Champa government to ensure the safety of Brunei's ships stranded there due to storms.
 Since that time, the relationship between Brunei and China became increasingly close and friendly.